gcanti/redux-tcomb/README.md

 # Why?

+In my experience type checking dramatically speeds up development and provides a nice DX.

 ## Primary goals

 - actions are naked (*), immutables and type checked
 - state is naked (*), immutable and type checked
 - actions are defined as [tcomb](https://github.com/gcanti/tcomb) structs, this means that constructors can be used as **action creators**

-(*) works like regular objects and arrays
+(*) work like regular objects and arrays

 ## Secondary goals

 - get rid of constants
-- get rid of action creators
 - get rid of `switch`
+- get rid of action creators if possible (not yet achieved)

 # Is this slow?